 - Signature of director, company secretary, or other authorised individual

-Is my financial year the same as my accounting period for corporation tax?
+Is my financial year the same as my accounting period for Corporation Tax?

-Unlike the financial year of your company, the accounting period for Corporation Tax will not begin until your company is ‘active’ (i.e., it has started trading or receiving income from another source).
-This might be the day that your company is incorporated if you start trading immediately, in which case your financial year and accounting period will start on the same day.
-However, if your company does not become active straight away, your Corporation Tax accounting period will start at a later date.
+Unlike the financial year of your company, the accounting period does not begin until your company is ‘active’ (i.e. it has started trading or receiving some other form of income).
+Your company will be active from the date of incorporation if you start trading immediately.
+In this situation, your financial year and accounting period will start on the same day.

-When your company does become active, you must tell HMRC within 3 months.
-You can do this by registering online for Corporation Tax.
+You’ll notify HMRC by registering online for Corporation Tax.
 HMRC will then confirm the start date of your accounting period.
 It will end on your ARD, just like the annual accounts.
-The financial activity reported in your accounts will then be used to work out how much Corporation Tax your company owes for that period.
+The financial activity you report in your accounts will then be used to work out how much Corporation Tax your company owes for that period.